donategifts/donategifts/readme.md

 # DonateGifts Project

-> Overview: This project enables users to donate holiday & birthday gifts to the foster children and homeless youth --simply by clicking one button-- which will automatically add the child's wish item to the user's Amazon cart & deliver to the child's address.
+> Overview 1.0: This project enables users to donate holiday & birthday gifts to the foster children and homeless youth --simply by clicking one button-- which will automatically add the child's wish item to the user's Amazon cart & deliver to the child's address.

+> Overview 2.0: We are the Virtual Drop-off Location for nonprofits and charities -- the future of material donations.
+Through our platform, nonprofits host Virtual Supply Drives on their wish pages and donors can send listed goods to children's nonprofits and animal shelters.
+The exact wish items are donated, programmatically ordered, delivered to each nonprofit, then the photos of received items are posted on the Community page by our nonprofit partners.
+Our platform also hosts birthday clubs and annual holiday gift drives for the children in foster care.
+Users collectively sign greetings cards for the kids and together, we send birthday/holiday gifts directly to the foster kids.

+# Tech Stack

+> 1.0 - Node, Mongo, EJS, CSS, Docker

+> 2.0 (Current Plan) - Typescript, SQL, React, SCSS, Docker

 # Live Production: